evkx/evkx.github.io/content/models/lotus/emeya/emeya_r/_index.md

 ### Regenerative braking

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.
-At low speeds, the one-pedal drive mode will keep the car rolling until it stops by itself.
-You can adjust how strong regen you get when you lift the foot.
-There are three levels.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

+Additionally, you can adjust the strength of the regenerative braking when you lift your foot off the accelerator.
+There are three levels of regenerative braking to choose from, allowing you to customize the driving experience to your preference.

 ## Exterior